 Gnocco Fritto in Modena

-In Modena, gnocco fritto is the breakfast of champions.
+In Modena, gnocco fritto is a breakfast staple.
 Local bars serve it fresh from the fryer alongside a cappuccino or caffè latte from early morning, and it reappears in the evening at aperitivo.
 The Modena version tends to be slightly lighter, with a more neutral dough that lets the salumi or cheese filling take centre stage.

 For a guide to the best places to eat gnocco fritto in Modena — including where locals actually go for breakfast — read: Best breakfast in Modena: gnocco fritto, pastries and coffee.